 What do I want for myself?

 As you outline your business goals, your target market and your financial strategies you will be able to create a business plan.
 This plan will guide you as you start your own business.

 The next step towards becoming an entrepreneur is communication.
 How will you communicate your business plan to others?
 Networking is a great way to branch out.
 You can also use social media to publicize your business.
 Connecting with others on Linkedin or “tweeting” your latest business news will allow your name to become well-known.
 The key is to develop relationships in which your acquaintances will know you, like you and trust you.

 3) Take Risks.

 Entrepreneurs are willing to take risks.
 The McDonald’s franchise first started when an entrepreneur saw an opportunity to grow the McDonald’s restaurant that was started by two brothers in San Bernadino, CA. Was this move risky?
 Of course.
 In fact, the McDonald’s brothers weren’t even willing to do it.
 The outcome of the risk is obvious today as the franchises dot the globe.

 It may be hard for you to step outside your comfort zone and take risks, but it is something that every successful entrepreneur must do.
 Look at each risk as an opportunity to learn and grow.

-4) Be Accountable.
 Accountability is an important factor in starting your own business.
 As a business owner, you are accountable for your business.
 Understanding the importance of accountability can help you to be more efficient in how you use your time.
-A client does not want to pay you for doing nothing.
+A client does not want to pay you for doing anything.
 With accountability, tasks are accomplished and needed changes are made to increase service, productivity and quality.